 Seeds, nuts, and avocados

 I adore fresh avocado and eat it practically every day.
 I also love almonds and other nuts.
 Pumpkin and sunflower seeds are wonderful when you sprinkle them on your salads.
-Nuts and avocado contain healthy fat, omega 3 fatty acids, fiber, and will help prevent disease.
+Nuts and avocados contain healthy fat, omega-3 fatty acids, and fiber that help prevent disease.

 Whole Grains